Trinity Hall (New Jersey)

-Trinity Hall is a private school in the Catholic tradition for girls in ninth through twelfth grades, located in Tinton Falls, in Monmouth County, New Jersey, United States.
+Trinity Hall is a private school in the Catholic tradition for girls in ninth through twelfth grades, located in Tinton Falls, in Monmouth County, in the U.S. state of New Jersey.

 The school has been accredited by the Middle States Association of Colleges and Schools Commission on Elementary and Secondary Schools since 2016 and its accreditation expires in December 2026.
 The school is a member of the New Jersey Association of Independent Schools, the National Association of Independent Schools and the National Coalition of Girls' Schools.

-As of the 2017–18 school year, the school had an enrollment of 201 students and 35.5 classroom teachers (on an FTE basis), for a student–teacher ratio of 5.7:1.
-The school's student body was 87.6% (176) White, 7.5% (15) Hispanic, 2.5% (5) Black and 2.5% (5) two or more races.
+As of the 2023–24 school year, the school had an enrollment of 335 students and 35.8 classroom teachers (on an FTE basis), for a student–teacher ratio of 9.4:1.